 The context of the collector road network is proposed to be significantly different with the focus being placed on a more walkable and multi-modal street thoroughfare design.
 The change in context is based upon classification of road and to ensure compatibility with adjacent land uses and community goals.
-Particular attention should be paid to street network within the Urban Centers.
+Particular attention should be paid to street network within the urban centers.
 The surrounding land use, site design, and building design are features that will help create context and promote the creation of new communities, places, and focal points.
-Attention should also be provided to the context of the street in the Neighborhood Village Commercial Areas to ensure that these prominent locations are safe and accessible to all modes of Bicycle and pedestrian accommodations should be fully transportation.
-Appropriately designed intersection integrated into street designs. accommodations should include pedestrian refuge islands and pedestrian actualized signals.
+Attention should also be provided to the context of the street in the neighborhood village commercial areas to ensure that these prominent locations are safe and accessible to all modes of transportation.
+Bicycle and pedestrian accommodations should be fully integrated into street designs.
+Appropriately designed intersection accommodations should include pedestrian refuge islands and pedestrian actualized signals.

 More specific transportation considerations for Sherando Park include taking a proactive approach in creating safe interconnected routes to the park from the adjacent areas and creating additional access points.
 Traffic calming across the entire frontage of Sherando Park is warranted with special attention placed on providing a safe and efficient main entrance to the park.
+As usage of this regional park facility continues to grow this is an increasing need.

-Consistent application of Comprehensive Plan goals to achieve an acceptable level of service on area roads and overall transportation network, level of service C or better, should be promoted.
-Further, efforts should be made to ensure that additional degradation of the transportation beyond an acceptable level of service shall be avoided.
-Consideration of future development applications within the study area should only occur when an acceptable level of service has been achieved and key elements and connections identified in this plan have been provided.
+Consistent application of Comprehensive Plan goals to achieve an acceptable Level of Service (LOC) on area roads and overall transportation network, LOC C or better, should be promoted.
+Further, efforts should be made to ensure that additional degradation of the transportation beyond an acceptable LOC shall be avoided.
+Consideration of future development applications within the study area should only occur when an acceptable LOC has been achieved and key elements and connections identified in this plan have been provided.

-The Eastern Road Plan calls for White Oak Road between Tasker Road and Route 277 to be an improved two lane roadway.
+The Eastern Road Plan calls for White Oak Road between Tasker Road and Route 277 to be an improved two-lane roadway.
 While this improvement has partially taken place for the northern portion of the roadway near Tasker Road, the southern portion of White Oak Road to the south remains a winding and narrow roadway which may be difficult and costly to improve.
 The area plan identifies improvements to White Oak Road in this area which may include its realignment near the Wrights Run stream crossing, passing to the east of and behind the existing residences fronting White Oak Road.